4ciemg/IEM-EQ-Guide/FAQ.md

 *What about driver quality?*
 "Driver quality" is used as a direct synonym to "technicalities" in the audiophile community.
-Driver quality as used in the community should instead refer to FR, but also other properties such as distortion, efficiency, leakage tolerance, reliability/channel matching/QC, etc. See the [Myths & Misconceptions](https://4ciemg.github.io/IEM-EQ-Guide/myths-misconceptions/) sectino for more details.
+Driver quality as used in the community should instead refer to FR, but also other properties such as distortion, efficiency, leakage tolerance, reliability/channel matching/QC, etc. See the [Myths & Misconceptions](https://4ciemg.github.io/IEM-EQ-Guide/myths-misconceptions/) section for more details.

 *How do I train my listening ability?*
 There aren't any proper standards concerning listening ability, and what training that is available and aimed at such a goal can vary depending on the many factors like geographical location, field of study/practice, and more.
-As far as listening ability is gauged in the community as well as in studies on preference as seen with Harman, the "How To Listen" (HTL) program is used.
+As far as listening ability is gauged in the community as well as in studies on preference as seen with Harman, the ["How To Listen"](https://4ciemg.github.io/IEM-EQ-Guide/additional-tools/#how-to-listen) (HTL) program is used.
 Harman's research classes listeners into two groups: trained and untrained listeners, with the former having completed the required exercises to a certain level.
 Previously, trained listeners were required to pass level 8 on all exercises; nowadays, only the peaks/dips exercise is needed, with the rest having been substituted for training documents for the listener to read.
 Other programs also employ similar forms of exercises, mainly incorporating the peaks/dips one, such as eqTrainer and AudioBan.

 *Who are you?*